Click on any thumbnails to see a larger picture:

 One of the silveryest of shrubs and hardier than you'll ever need it to be.
 Fast growing deciduous shrub forming an upright plant if you don't hack it back, which, by the way, it responds admirably to, forming a bushy dome.
 Sweetly scented small, creamy flowers in early summer.
 A sun lover, it is very drought tolerant.

+Sometimes considered a variety of E. umbellatus, this has all the qualities of the latter but with slimmer leaves.
 A vigorous, hardy, sweet smelling deciduous large shrub when the masses of fragrant white flowers are borne in May and June.
-These are followed by splendidly tasty small red fruit en masse in autumn, which look very fine combined with the leaves; soft green above and silvery beneath.
+These are followed by splendidly tasty small red fruit en masse in autumn, which look very fine combined with the leaves.

 A semi-scandent shrub to about 2m or more, with compound palmate foliage in the style of Schefflera etc. and white flowers in terminal orbicular umbels in late summer/autumn in the style of Hedera and indeed being followed by large dense orbicular clusters of fat black berries.
 The stems are clad in well spaced prickles.
 Found at 1800m on Fanjingshan, Guizhou, China.